-The resources of the Treasury must go first of all to cover the bank capital shortfalls revealed by the FST stress tests (section III.2).
+Those resources must go first of all to cover the bank capital shortfalls revealed by the FST stress tests (section III.2).
 The Treasury and the Fed have declared on more than one occasion that none of the nineteen largest American banks will be allowed to fail.
-However, the stress tests found that ten of those banks, though not insolvent, will have to cover capital shortfalls amounting to almost \$75 billion in the next six months to face the losses expected for the next two years.
+However, the stress tests found that ten of those banks. though not insolvent, will have to cover capital shortfalls amounting to almost \$75 billion in the next six months to face the losses expected for the next two years.
 In particular, Citi will have to come up with \$50 billion, although the figure falls to about \$6 billion taking account of the commitments already made for the conversion of publicly-and privately-held preferred stock into common equity and for the disposal of business units (section II.3).
 Another four big banks need to carry out capital increases totaling more than \$60 billion (Bank of America for \$33.9 billion, Wells Fargo \$13.7 billion, GMAC \$11.1 billion and Morgan Stanley \$1.8 billion), and five smaller banks among the top nineteen will have to raise about \$8 billion in all.
-Morgan Stanley and Wells Fargo reacted at once, raising \$11 billion of liquidity through equity and debt issues; and their example will be followed by other capital-short banks in the next future.
-Still, it is likely that the ten banks, taken together, will not be able to raise the entire amount of capital they need in the market; and, despite the initial rigor, it is possible that the stress-test results are the fruit of a compromise and underestimate the banks' actual capital requirements.
+Morgan Stanley and Wells Fargo reacted at once, raising \$11 billion of liquidity through equity and debt issues.
+Still, it is likely that the ten capital-short banks, taken together, will not be able to raise the entire amount in the market; and, despite the initial rigor, it is possible that the stress-test results are the fruit of a compromise and underestimate the banks' actual capital requirements.
 In these circumstances, the banks in difficulty will have to resort to public support under the Capital Assistance Program.

 There are two other points to be considered.
-A number of the almost 8,000 US banks not large enough for the mandatory stress test are also in trouble;

-these smaller banks will have to raise nearly \$25 billion of new capital in order to satisfy the regulatory requirements.
+A number of the almost 8,000 US banks not large enough for the mandatory stress test are also in trouble; these smaller banks will have to raise nearly \$25 billion of new capital in order to satisfy the regulatory requirements.
 Second, the Financial Stability Plan hinges on the implementation of the Public-Private Investment Program and various other programs involving large public outlays.
 Although the Treasury Secretary has not displayed surpassing concern about the availability of the requisite resources, the financial constraints could prove stringent enough to impede the carrying out of several projects.